Akselera Tech

 StrategyHigh-intent keywords, geographic expansion, aggressive negatives

-The common thread: focused targeting, proper budget allocation, and active optimization.
-None of these businesses relied on Google's default settings.
+The common thread across all four: focused targeting, deliberate budget allocation, and active optimization.
+None of them relied on Google's defaults.

 Industry-Specific Budget Recommendations